Welcome to the Penn State Hershey Pediatric Residency Program

 There are many residency programs from which to choose, but we sincerely hope that you will consider the unique combination of features that our program offers.

 At the same time, we are still close enough to the east coast for easy day trips to New York, Philadelphia, Baltimore and Washington, each of which is located less than three hours away.
-Hershey also allows for very affordable living on a resident's salary; many residents purchase homes, and those who rent often live in safe, high-quality apartments located within walking distance of the hospital.
+Hershey also allows for very affordable living on a resident's salary; many residents purchase homes, and those who rent often live in safe, high-quality apartments located very close to the hospital.
 Given Hershey's status as a major tourist destination and nearby Harrisburg's position as the state capital, our area features many excellent restaurants, national concert tours, minor-league baseball and hockey teams, and the Hersheypark amusement park.

 All applicants must apply through the Electronic Residency Application Service (ERAS) by December 1 and must register for a PL-1 position through the National Resident Matching Program (NRMP).
 Applications are considered without regard to race, religion, gender, sexual orientation or national origin.
 We only sponsor J-1 visas.